Be passionate about what you do and, even more, pursue your passion.

 But even those who find themselves in these situations can pursue their passion.
 They can find their purpose.
 They can love their job and make it a career.

 Bill McDermott, CEO of SAP, tells a story about a janitor at a hospital.
 One evening, a visitor noticed the janitor passionately cleaning a room of a coma patient.
-He replaced the doctor’s supplies, placed flowers by the bed, and dusted the crevices of a painting.
-He did it while whistling dixie.
+He replaced the doctor’s supplies, placed fresh flowers by the bed, and dusted the crevices of a painting.
+He did it while whistling Dixie.

 That is purpose.
 That is passion.
 This man, a janitor, had taken what many people find to be a dead-end job and made it something worth living for.